Swinford railway station

 Swinford railway station is a disused railway station associated with the town of Swinford in County Mayo, Ireland.
 Originally the station was opened in 1895 as part of the route between Claremorris and Sligo.
 It was closed to passenger traffic in 1963, with goods traffic ending in 1975.

 The Western Railway Corridor was proposed to be rebuilt as part of the government's Transport 21 plan.
 The plan intended that the line would re-open in two stages, with the first stage covering the route between Limerick and Claremorris; however only Limerick to Athenry was reopened.
 The second stage, currently unfunded, would see the line restored between Claremorris and Sligo, with Swinford as an intermediate stop.

+Original route (1895)

+The original line started at Claremorris and from there went northwards through Kiltimagh railway station, Swinford railway station, Charlestown railway station, Curry railway station, Tubbercurry railway station, Carrowmore railway station, Leyny railway station and Collooney railway station.